Skip to content

 AccreditationNECHE

-Unlock Financial Aid for Your Massachusetts PhD Program
+Unlocking Financial Aid for Your Massachusetts PhD

 According to the Education Data Initiative, the average cost of earning a doctorate degree is $103,700.
 While the price tag is high, don’t let that stop you from enrolling in a program and becoming a respected expert in your field.
 Several financial aid opportunities are available to doctoral students in Massachusetts to help offset the costs of earning their degrees.
 From scholarships and grants, fellowships, work-study programs, and graduate research assistantships, you’ll have many options to consider to help fund your PhD or professional doctorate degree in Massachusetts.
 Check out these options to learn more: